liquidwarelabs/Stratusphere-UX/PowerTools/ReadMe.md

 What are the Stratusphere PowerTools
 --------------
-Stratusphere PowerTools are EXE's and Scripts devloped by Liquidware Labs SEs.
+Stratusphere PowerTools are EXE's and Scripts devloped by Liquidware SEs.
 No support is implied or give for these tools.